fosslight/fosslight-guide-en/tutorial/1_project.md

 ### 2-2.
 Go to SRC Tab.
 - Download Sample [OSS Report](result_files/OSS-Report_SampleProject.xlsx) with OSS List written.
-- Click the Upload button to upload the downloaded sample file.
+- Click the Upload button to upload the OSS Report file.
 At this time, select SRC Sheet as the sheet to be loaded.
     ![bin](images/1_prj_sheet.PNG)
 - Confirm that the SRC Sheet of the OSS Report is loaded and click Save.

 ### 2-3.
-Move to BIN Tab.
+Go to BIN Tab.
 ![bin](images/1_prj_bin.png)
 - Click the + button at the top left of the OSS Table.
 - Write OSS information in the added row.